Use binding dimensions and metrics

 Binding dimension

-When you set this persistence model, Customer Journey Analytics takes note of the product name whenever product color is set.
+When you set this persistence model, Customer Journey Analytics takes note of the product name whenever the product color is set.
 When it recognizes the same product name in a subsequent event for this person, the product color is brought over as well.
 The same data when you bind product color to product name would look similar to the following:

 product.color